 Public disclosure of potential COI in research

 The purpose of this page is to provide guidance on the requirements for public disclosure of outside interests when required in the management plan approved by the Duke Conflict of Interest Committee (COIC).
-Public disclosure is encouraged regardless of whether a relationship rises to the level of requiring a management plan.
+Public disclosure is encouraged regardless of whether an interest rises to the level of requiring a management plan.

 Public disclosure is a management plan element that serves to protect investigators and Duke University against accusations of malfeasance by identifying potential dual or competing interests that an investigator may have or appear to have in relation to their research.
 Providing full disclosure helps dispel the belief that a financial (or other interest) is purposely being hidden from the public.